pbmendoza/mta_ridership/references/docs/special_cases/baseline_special_cases_guide.md

 ## Why Special Cases?

 The standard baseline calculation uses 2015-2019 data to establish pre-pandemic ridership patterns.
-However, some stations require different baseline periods because they were:
-- Closed during part of the baseline period (e.g., WTC-Cortlandt)
+However, some stations require different baseline periods because they were closed for a significant period during part of the baseline period.
-- Newly opened during the baseline period (e.g., Second Avenue Subway)
-- Under major renovation affecting ridership

 ## Configuration File Structure